cs1212/League_Analysis/README.md

 #### Winrate Per Dragon Kill
 If blue team manages to kill 1 dragon, then there is a 64% chance of winning
 ![dragon_winrate](/images/winrate_dragon.png)

+## Model Results
+The logistic regression model was the baseline and had an accuracy of 72%.
+XGBoost and the neural network could not improve the accuracy and they both also had 72% accuracy.

 # Conclusion
 Based on the feature importances, the important game objectives that players on blue team should focus on should be enemy kills, elite monsters (dragon over herald), gaining gold lead, and gaining experience lead.